c-orter/modsync/README.md

 ## Technical Explanation

+**NOTE**: Ironically, this mod cannot update itself and is automatically excluded by the server.
+If you need to update it, you'll have to do it manually, like any other client mod.

 This project is essentially a glorified HTTP wrapper with a few additional server routes added to the SPT server.
 It attempts to use CRC hashes and
 UTC modification timestamps to more accurately determine when a file is actually changed, but in reality I haven't tested it that extensively.